 Recruitment in the past was often a very narrow window of opportunity for recruiters to find the right candidate and for candidates to discover where there were job vacancies.
 Traditionally, any local newspaper would cite Thursday as having the largest sales figures because of the job section but this meant that there was just the single chance to advertise the post and for those looking to find it.
 Online recruitment offers 24 hour access to a global platform of jobs and candidates from all over the world to choose from.

 Recruitment costs are high for any company but they reduce dramatically when online resources are used.
-When a candidate is chosen for job, they need training and investment; if they leave soon after the recruitment process starts again and this is costly all round.
+One reason for this is that many industries have dedicated software that can help to hire candidates that specialize within that field.
+For instance, this truck driver recruiting software is ideal for those in the trucking or shipping industry, and can quickly narrow down the suitable candidates.
+Similarly, when a candidate is chosen for job, they need training and investment; if they leave soon after the recruitment process starts again and this is costly all round.
 Online recruitment means that it is much easier to discard applications where the candidate is not suitable, arrange interviews through emails without the postal costs, use software applications to slash administrative costs and really find the right person for the job; in turn improving the employee retention figures.
 Online recruitment also means that there is a greatly reduced need for storage space as all information is kept either on the computer or on the network server online.
 This means that office space requirements for either an in-house recruitment team or recruitment agency are much smaller.

 With our desire for instant information, to enhance our careers and the need to live at the speed society seems to demand of us these days, online recruitment is an area which is set to expand.
 With the majority of high street recruitment agencies now utilising the web in some way, even the smallest of companies can now reach out to candidates far beyond the borders of their location in a way which only a few years seemed impossible.